nex3/nex3.github.io/source/blog/015-reblogging-posts-with-h-entry.md

   [h-card] with the following metadata:
   * `p-name` is my name.
   * `u-url` is my personal URL, which is to say this website.
-  * `p-logo` is the URL of my avatar, so people reblogging me have something to show by my posts.
+  * `u-photo` is the URL of my avatar, so people reblogging me have something to show by my posts.
 * `p-name` isn't used here because this post is untitled, but if it had a title that would be the class for it.